The SPARK: Academic Innovation Hub

 This video features one of the many faculty-led workshops that train classroom users how to make the most of the technology available in the state-of the-art building.
 This event highlighted the unique Active Learning Hall (Spark G45) “teaching in the round” classroom.
 Acclaimed guest educator and theatre artist David Harlan taught how this environment differs from a traditional classroom.
 He shared methods and strategies for engaging the entire classroom.

-For a list of upcoming faculty-led workshops, visit the Office of the Provost Teaching at WSU website.
+For a list of upcoming faculty-led workshops, visit Learning Innovations Trainings and Workshops.